minio/minio-py/README.md

 ```

 ## Quick Start Example - File Uploader
-This example program connects to an object storage server, makes a bucket on the server and then uploads a file to the bucket.
+This example program connects to an S3-compatible object storage server, make a bucket on that server, and upload a file to the bucket.

-You need three items in order to connect to an object storage server.
+You need the following items to connect to an S3-compatible object storage server:

 | Parameters | Description                                                |
 |------------|------------------------------------------------------------|